 Illustrious Royal Engineers include Lord Kitchener and General Gordon.
 Bishop Gundulf is considered to be one of the first Royal Engineers, having built the White Tower of London, Rochester Cathedral.

-Medway and its river has been the home to some of the most creative and innovative industrial and technological pioneers.
+Medway and it's river has been the home to some of the most creative and innovative industrial and technological pioneers.

 Having already invented the traction engine in 1859, three years later Thomas Aveling went into business with Richard Porter.
-Medway based Aveling & Porter produced the first ever Steam roller in 1867 and went on to become the largest manufacturer of steam rollers in the World.
+Medway based Aveling & Porter produced the first ever steam roller in 1867 and went on to become the largest manufacturer of steam rollers in the world.

 Crusades and Pilgrims